NCERT Solutions for Class 12 Biology Chapter 12 Ecosystem

 NCERT Exemplar Class 12 Solutions

-Important Question of NCERT Class 12 Chapter 12 Ecosystem
+Important Questions of NCERT Class 12 Chapter 12 Ecosystem

-Given below is a question from this chapter along with the answer.
+Given below are some of the important questions from this chapter, along with the answer.
 Students, by referring to this, understand how questions appeared in the exam.
-For more such questions, students can refer to the NCERT Solutions for Class 12 Biology Chapter 12 Ecosystem
+For more such questions, students can refer to the NCERT Solutions for Class 12 Biology Chapter 12 Ecosystem.

 Q1 - A lake near a village suffered heavy mortality of fish within a few days.